scaleoutsean/awesome-solidfire/README.md

 #### Post-Quantum Cryptography

-- This seems unlikely to happy in the product at this point, but there are alternatives:
+- This seems unlikely to happen in the product at this point, but there are alternatives:
+  - [PQ API proxy in Go](https://github.com/scaleoutsean/solidfire-go/tree/master/example/secure-api-proxy) - working skeleton model, best for customization.
-  - [PQ API proxy](https://scaleoutsean.github.io/2025/10/10/post-quantum-crypto-proxy-for-solidfire-eseries-api.html) - inject a trusted proxy in between API clients and SolidFire.
-Commercial and OSS options are available - see the post for more
+  - [PQ API proxy with NGINX](https://scaleoutsean.github.io/2025/10/10/post-quantum-crypto-proxy-for-solidfire-eseries-api.html) - inject a trusted proxy in between API clients and SolidFire.
+Commercial and OSS options are available - see the post for more.
-  - WAC Gateway - Windows .NET application server-based authorization and authentication with RBAC - see under API gateways.
-Rebuilt with .NET 9, this gives you PQC protection as well
+  - [WAC Gateway for Active Directory](https://github.com/scaleoutsean/solidfire-wac-gateway) - Windows .NET application server-based authorization and authentication with RBAC - see under API gateways.
+If you rebuild it with .NET 9, that gives you PQC protection as well.

 ## Demo VM, Tools and Utilities